bharnats/Mortgage_Masters/README.md

  #### Want More?
 Further Reading on imbalanced datasets
  https://www.analyticsvidhya.com/blog/2017/03/imbalanced-classification-problem/

-### Train Data Exploration
-* Almost 85% of applicants are not self-employed
-* The vast majority of the loans had a term of 30 years.
-* Lenders Look at more than just credit score.
-* The model is trained on 10 variables.
-* The target variable Loan_Status(Yes/No) is Binary and hence a classification machine learning model is selected.
-* Most of the loans are requested by applicants with low income, but not extremely low
-* More Dependents send loan approval high.
-* Loans for employed graduates with bad credit history still get approved !

 ### Required libraries
 This notebook uses several Python packages that come standard with the Anaconda Python distribution.
 The primary libraries that are used here are:
 *	`NumPy`: Provides a fast numerical array structure and helper functions.